 - Attend professional development workshops

 - Present a poster on their work at the end of the program

-Students will be offered a stipend of $4,875 and will be reimbursed for their local travel expenses.
+Students will be paid $6,000 for the summer.
 Please note that we are unable to offer housing to ChBSP interns.

 Areas of research